bluefoxr/COINr/paper/paper.md

 coin <- Aggregate(coin, dset = "Normalised", f_ag = "a_amean")
 ```

 Both of these functions allow any other function to be passed to them, allowing more complex types of normalisation and aggregation.
-Here, the code simply uses the "min-max" normalisation method (scaling indicators onto the $[0, 100]$ interval), and aggregated using the weighted arithmetic mean.
+Here, the code simply uses the "min-max" normalisation method (scaling indicators onto the $[0, 100]$ interval), and aggregates using the weighted arithmetic mean, following the hierarchical structure and weights specified in the `iMeta` argument of `new_coin()`.

 To see the results in a table form, one can call the `get_results()` function: